joshwadd/End2end_Driving_Keras/README.md

 #### Telemetry

-Telemetry and control data of the human driving data is recorded at each time step via a vec
+Telemetry and control data of the human driving data is recorded at each time step via a vector
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDc5NDY2OTcsLTEwNDgwODE0OV19
+eyJoaXN0b3J5IjpbNDk1NTAzNjg2LC0xMDQ4MDgxNDldfQ==
 -->